-Target boarded up as protesters gather along Siegen Lane
+Storefronts boarded up as protesters gather along Siegen Lane

 Latest Weather Blog

-BATON ROUGE - Workers used wooden boards to block off the entrance of the Super Target on Siegen Lane as protesters amassed in preparation for a demonstration Monday evening.
+BATON ROUGE - Workers used wooden boards to block off storefronts on Siegen Lane as protesters gathered in preparation for a demonstration Monday evening.

-Workers were seen boarding up the entrance to the store around 5 o'clock as a group peacefully gathered alongside Siegen Lane, in front of the store's parking lot.
+Workers were seen boarding up the entrance of Super Target around 4:30 p.m. as a group peacefully gathered in front of the store's parking lot alongside Siegen Lane.

 According to a public invitation shared on social media, protesters were asked to gather near the shopping center before 5 p.m., with the actual protest scheduled to begin around 6.
 The post encouraged people to bring water, face coverings, snacks, and no weapons.